-The share of major anions in bulk deposition was similar for sulphate, chloride, and nitrate at three of the sites, while chloride dominated at SE04 Gårdsjön due to the proximity to the sea.
+The share of major anions in bulk deposition was similar for sulphate, chloride and nitrate at three of the sites, while chloride dominated at SE04 Gårdsjön due to the proximity to the sea.
 Sea salt showed clear influences on throughfall at SE04 Gårdsjön and also at SE14 Aneboda indicating effects of dry deposition.
 In throughfall, organic anions contributed significantly at all four sites.
-The chemical composition changed along the flow paths through the catchment soils and e.g. the sulphate concentrations were higher in stream water compared with in deposition, indicating desorption or mineralization of previously accumulated sulphur in the soils.
+The chemical composition changed along the flow paths through the catchment soils and e.g. the sulphate concentrations were higher in stream water compared with deposition, indicating desorption or mineralization of previously accumulated sulphur in the soils.
+At SE14 Aneboda and SE15 Kindla concentrations of chloride and sulphate were on similar levels.
 In the recharge area of SE14 Aneboda, nitrification have contributed to relatively high nitrate concentrations in the soil water.
-However, the nitrate concentrations turned lower in 2019 and 2020.
+However, the nitrate concentrations turned lower in 2019 - 2021 compared to earlier.

 At the northern site SE16 Gammtratten, the sulphate concentrations in soil water and stream water were considerably higher compared to throughfall, indicating release from the soil pool.
-Organic anions and $HCO_3^-$ dominated the stream water anion flow (2/3 of the anions) to be compared with 1/3 at SE15 Kindla and SE14 Aneboda and 1/8 at SE04 Gårdsjön.
+Organic anions and HCO_3^- dominated the stream water anion flow with 2/3 of the anions to be compared with 1/3 at SE15 Kindla and SE14 Aneboda and 1/8 at SE04 Gårdsjön.

 The cation and anion relations reflect different soil and soil water processes.
-In deposition, Na+ dominated the base cations for all sites.
-This was valid also in stream water except for at the northern site SE16 Gammtratten where $Ca^{2+}$ showed the highest concentrations.
-At sites SE04 Gårdsjön and SE14 Aneboda, Cl- concentrations were higher compared Na+ while Na+ dominated at the other two sites.
-A higher leakage of Na+ compared to Cl- in to the stream water indicate weathering of minerals and release of base cations.
-At SE04 Gårdsjön, Mg2+ showed the second highest base cation concentrations in runoff water, also reflecting the marine influence, while Mg2+ and Ca2+ were quite equal at the other three sites.
+In deposition, Na^+ dominated the base cations for all sites.
+This was valid also in stream water except for the northern site SE16 Gammtratten where Ca^{2+} showed similar values.
+At sites SE04 Gårdsjön and SE14 Aneboda, Cl^- concentrations were similar compared Na^+ while Na^+ dominated at the other two sites.
+A higher leakage of Na^+ compared to Cl^- in the streamwater indicate weathering of minerals and release of base cations from the soils.
+At SE04 Gårdsjön, Mg^{2+} was the second highest base cation in runoff water, also reflecting the marine influence, while Mg^{2+} and Ca^{2+} were quite equal at the other three sites.
+Hydrogen ions contributed considerably in the ion balance at SE15 Kindla.
+At SE04 Gårdsjön the contribution was moderate and for SE16 Gammtratten low.

 Besides effects on ANC and pH, the stream water chemistry was to a considerable extent influenced by organic matter.
-At SE14 Aneboda, the DOC concentration was high with 29 mg L-1 while SE04 Gårdsjön showed 15 mg DOC L-1.
+At SE14 Aneboda, the DOC concentration was high with 29 mg L-1 while SE04 Gårdsjön showed 20 mg DOC L-1.
 The other two sites had lower DOC concentrations with 10 and 12 mg L-1 at SE15 Kindla and SE16 Gammtratten, respectively.
 High DOC concentrations create prerequisites for metal complexation and transport as well as high fluxes of organic nitrogen.
-This was the dominating nitrogen fraction in all stream waters, ranging from 0.21 to 0.66 mg Norg L-1.
-Inorganic N concentrations were low ( $\leq 0.042$ mg Ninorg L-1) at the sites.
+This was the dominating nitrogen fraction in all stream waters, ranging from 0.21 to 0.63 mg N{org} L-1.
+Inorganic N concentrations were low (≤ 0.061 mg N{inorg} L-1) at the sites.
+The high inorganic contents at SE04 Gårdsjön and SE14 Aneboda were likely depended on deteriorated forest stands.

-Total phosphorus deposition ( $P{tot}$ ) in bulk deposition varied between 0.07 and 0.29 kg ha-1 year-1 with the highest value at SE14 Aneboda and lowest at SE16 Gammtratten.
+Total phosphorus deposition (P{tot}) in bulk deposition varied between 0.04 and 0.25 kg ha-1 year-1 with the highest value at SE15 Kindla and lowest at SE16 Gammtratten.
 The stream water export rates reached 0.01-0.06 kg ha-1 year-1 with the lowest value at SE15 Kindla.